Cognigy/Documentation/docs/en/docs/ai/flow-nodes/agent-assist/transcript-assist.md

 ## Use Case

-This node is particularly well-suited for scenarios involving voice calls, where a human agent needs to listen to the user's speech and make quick decisions.
+This Node is well-suited for scenarios involving voice calls, where a human agent needs to listen to the user's speech and make quick decisions.
 In such cases, the Transcript Assist Node plays a crucial role in recording and presenting the user's spoken responses.
 This approach allows human agents to have immediate access to this information,